Key Performance Indicators

 Controlling in Supply Chain Management

-Falling IT budgets, difficult economic circumstances, scarcity of raw materials and crisis situations – all these factors can put pressure on your business.
-SCM can considerably alleviate this and provide you with tools (key performance indicators) to help you tackle these situations.
+Falling IT budgets, difficult economic circumstances, unavailability of raw materials and economic crisis are some of the factors that could put pressure on a business.
+SCM can considerably alleviate this and provide tools (key performance indicators) to help with responding to these challenges.

 Changes in key performance indicators

-Studies show that the use of IT and SCM in particular have a positive effect on the competitiveness and success of a company.
-It has been shown that key performance indicators such as net profits rose sharply, detailed forecasts led to a significant reduction in costs and to an increase in turnover, warehousing costs were decreased through the reduction of old inventories, and the launch of new products was much simpler.
+Studies show that the appropriate use of IT Tools and SCM in particular, has a positive effect on the competitiveness and success of a company.
+It has been proven that key performance indicators such as net profits rose sharply, detailed forecasts led to a significant reduction in costs and to an increase in turnover.
+Warehousing costs were decreased through the reduction of old inventories, and the launch of new products was subsequently much simpler.

-(KPIs) describe sensitive areas that are sometimes difficult to measure and may indicate both positive and negative changes early on.
-In SCM, for example, costs are used as key performance indicators as well as delivery time, turnover within the warehouse and manufacturing time.
-IM&C has analysed the approach and methods of several well-known companies: Key performance indicators that take account of costs, such as overall costs and total cost of ownership, are most frequently used.
-The next most popular KPIs are return on investment (ROI) and the efficiency of logistics processes, expressed by key figures for delivery capacity and sales performance.
+Key performance indicators (KPIs) describe sensitive areas that are sometimes difficult to measure and may indicate both positive and negative changes early on.
+In SCM, for example, costs are used as key performance indicators together with delivery time, turnover within the warehouse and manufacturing time.
+IM&C looked into the approach and methods adopted by several well-known companies and concluded that Key performance indicators that take into account costs, (e.g. overall costs and total cost of ownership), are the most frequently used.
+The next most popular KPIs are the return on investment (ROI) and the measure of the efficiency of logistics processes expressed by key figures such as delivery capacity and sales performance.
 Companies named pre-production cost reduction and production reliability as key performance indicators for manufacturing processes.

 "Supply Chain Management continues to demonstrate